 AIS takes a growing place, for two or three years, in the concerns of leisure boaters.
 Several articles refer to it in this blog, as for equipment as for applications available for our Mac, iPad or iPhone.

-Note to neophytes in this subject, or to confirm the knowledge of the most informed of you, it seemed useful to clarify what the AIS means, while just held in Hamburg, the 15 up to 16 of June, International Conference AIS Summit.
+Note to neophytes in this subject, or to confirm the knowledge of the most informed of you, it seemed useful to clarify what the AIS means, while just held in Hamburg, the 15 and 16 of June, the international conference AIS Summit.
 Read more …

 iNavX and SiiTech AIS server

-iNavX allows connection, since version 3.1.7 from February the 11 October 2010, to the data server AIS SiiTech I mentioned in a previous post (¹).
-The benefit of this remains questionable in France because of the low coverage of our coasts.
-This may change.
+iNavX allows you to connect, since version 3.1.7 from February the 11 October 2010, to the data server AIS SiiTech which I talked about in a previous post (¹).
+The interest of this service remained questionable in France because of the poor coverage of our coasts.
+That could change.

-Indeed, the number of SiiTech ground stations is increasing, the Channel coast are now well covered, and the Atlantic coast should be progressively equipped (²).
+Indeed, the number of SiiTech ground stations is increasing, the Channel coasts are now well covered, and the Atlantic coast should be gradually equipped (²).

-In addition, version 3.2.4 of iNavX comes with an improvement that makes a revival of interest for this feature : it is now available to select the origin point of AIS data from SiiTech server, the position of the ship (that of the iPhone / iPad used), or a previously created waypoint.
-The reception range is about 30 nautical miles from the place of origin, This greatly increases the coverage of AIS data reception.
+In addition, The version 3.2.4 of iNavX comes with an improvement that makes a revival of interest for this feature : it is now available to select the origin point of AIS data from SiiTech server, or the position of the ship (that of the iPhone/iPad used), or a previously created waypoint.
+The reception radius being about 30 nautical miles around place of origin, this allows for a significant increase in the coverage of AIS data reception.